fedme/ml-assignment-2/README.md

 # ML Assignment 2

 ## Prerequisites
-Python 3.7 is required together with the latest versions of the following packages (all available from PIP):
+Python 3.7 is required together with the latest version of the following packages (all available from PIP):
 - `numpy`
 - `pandas`
 - `matplotlib`